Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 - Pack all medications and supplies in your carry-on luggage and bring copies of your prescriptions.

 - Bring a first aid kit packed with over the counter medications approved by your physician.

 Medical care abroad

 - Know how to get medical care abroad.
-Join IAMAT for a list of English speaking physicians and hospitals abroad.
+Join the International Association for Medical Assistance to Travellers (IAMAT) for a list of English speaking doctors, clinics, and hospitals.
 Membership is free.

 - Evaluate your U.S. health insurance.
 Evacuation in case of a medical emergency costs tens of thousands of dollars.
 Consider buying additional medical and evacuation insurance.